bergesinstitute/grafmethodenglish/book-4-unit-8.md

 S: I know the feeling.
 I need to fill out some forms [fɔrmz] (formularios) for work, and I've been putting that off too.
 Do you want to go out on Saturday night?

 M: Sure!
 Let me look up some restaurants.
-I heard about a new place - let me check it out online.
+I heard about a new place.
+Let me check it out online.

 S: Great.
 Can you pick me up at 8?